phpinto/big_data_with_key_value_store/README.md

 <div style="text-align:center"><img src="images/run_time.png" width="65%" height="65%" class="center"/></div>
 <div style="text-align:center"><img src="images/run_latency.png" width="65%" height="65%" class="center"/></div>

 As can be seen, Redis significantly outperforms HBase in terms of run time, both for loading and running the jobs.
 As for the average latency, we got mixed results, with HBase outperforming Redis in some of the load tests.
-This results should be expected since Redis is a simpler key-value system extremelly optimized for speed.
+This results should be expected since Redis is a simpler key-value system extremely optimized for speed.
 The tradeoff for speed is that HBase is more versatile and has more use cases since it is a wide column database.